There are a number of telehealth benefits to consider when choosing health insurance coverage.

 - Prescription for Wellness Health coaching is another care option that some health plans offer.
 UPMC Health Plan members can work with a care manager digitally or via telephone to reach their health and wellness goals.
 UPMC Health Plan also offers a range of virtually supported mental and behavioral health care services.

 - Counseling sessions are commonly offered through telehealth platforms.
 Through UPMC AnywhereCare, eligible members have access to virtual counseling sessions for mental and behavioral health care.

 - Digital health management tools and mobile apps, such as RxWell, also support

 well-being.
-RxWell is designed to help members improve their mental and physical health using self-guided activities and support from a health coach.
-UPMC Health Plan offers many other digital health and wellness tools to help our members manage their health.
+RxWell is designed to help members improve their mental and physical health using self-guided activities and support from a care manager UPMC Health Plan offers many other digital health and wellness tools to help our members manage their health.

 UPMC VirtualCare health insurance plan

 UPMC VirtualCare, our newest plan, allows members to get convenient, low-cost care virtually or in person.
 Members have: